timvideos/getting-started/Ideas.md

 # Overview

 TimVideos.us is a group of exciting projects which together create a system for doing both recording and live event streaming for conferences, meetings, user groups and other presentations.
-Check out our [[Getting Started!]] page for more information!
+Check out our [[Getting Started!|Home]] page for more information!

 Whether you want to work hands-on with hardware or code in a variety of languages, we have a project for you.
 Join the team!
 This information should help you explore the projects and learn how to get started.